jnozzi/cocoadev.com/markdown/NSAttributedStringEncoding.md

 ----

-Do you mean "change" an General/NSAttributedString's encoding?
+Do you mean "change" an NSAttributedString's encoding?
 That's a good question.
 I don't know how it maps attributes to characters, but the character indices will change.